banner image

 Notice how your body and mind respond.
 Do you get irritable?
 Struggle to sleep?
 Avoid situations or people?
 Mapping out these patterns can help you create strategies that are both preventive and responsive.

-Step 2: Create a Self-Care Toolkit That Works for You
+Step 2: Create a Toolkit That Works for You

 Here are some examples of personalized self-care tools you can try.